audrey-b/pkgtemplate/README.md

 [Pull requests](https://github.com/poissonconsulting/pkgtemplate/pulls)
 are always welcome.

-Please note that the ‘pkgtemplate’ project is released with a [Contributor Code of Conduct](https://poissonconsulting.github.io/pkgtemplate/CODE_OF_CONDUCT.html).
+Please note that this project is released with a [Contributor Code of Conduct](https://poissonconsulting.github.io/pkgtemplate/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by its terms.
+By contributing, you agree to abide by its terms.